rambaeharambae/img_drawing_reference_scraper/README.md

             - Built-in ban protection: User-Agent rotation, random delays and random browser emulation
             - Export results to ZIP/JSON
             - GUI and UX: gonna be like a Figma/Notion style

+            👨‍💻 Authors:
-            Logic developer and tester: Hara
+            - Logic developer and tester: Hara
-            Developed and wrote the code: ChatGPT
+            - Development and code: ChatGPT

            📦 Dependencies:
             - Python 3.x